Medical & Educational Disclaimer:

-Medical Disclaimer (Educational Note): This content is for educational purposes only and does not substitute professional medical advice.
-Always consult a qualified healthcare provider for diagnosis and treatment.
+This content is for educational and informational purposes only.
+It does not provide medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare professional regarding personal health concerns.

 Peripheral neuropathy often develops silently, and many people live with the symptoms for months—or even years—without knowing the real cause.
 You may notice a mild tingling in your feet, numbness in your fingers, or a burning nerve pain that becomes more intense at night.
 These early signs are frequently dismissed as temporary discomfort, but in reality, they can signal underlying peripheral nerve damage that deserves attention.